yliu57/A-web-application-from-software-development-course/the_code_of_the_whole_project/README.txt

 https://github.com/ckruger097/safetravels.git

 Hint:
 I do not know how to set the contributor at that time so my name is not shown in the contributor list.
-But my commitment can be found in action of the repository.
+But my commitment can be found in "Action" part of the repository.